This article describes the traffic light bandwidth indicator on the Call Interface and how to read the information it provides.

-Once you enter into the video call, you will see a small, coloured dot representing a traffic light on the bottom right of your video when connected with patients or peers.
+Once you enter into the video call, you will see a small coloured dot representing a traffic light at the bottom right corner of your patients/clients video window.

-This ‘traffic light’ feature on the video display indicates the quality of your internet connection to them.
-Green is good, yellow is ok, red is bad.
+This traffic light feature indicates the quality of your internet connection to them:

-Click the traffic light to see the actual bandwidth available within the connection.
+Clicking the coloured dot will reveal the actual bandwidth available within the connection.

 Upload refers to the amount of bits that you are sending out and download is the amount of bits you are receiving.
 A minimum of 350Kbps is required for both upload and download in a video call – anything below this will lead to drop-outs.

 This feature offers a quick way for users to check whether the bandwidth is sufficient or not.
 If a yellow or red dot is showing, you and your client might be able to take some action that could remedy the situation.
 There are a number of items you can check with your client:

 - Reducing the video quality to maintain a stable audio connection

 There are options your Coviu system administrator can take undertake at a whole-of-organisation level.
 Have a chat to them and see if these are an option.